2022 Peshawar mosque attack

 On 4 March 2022, the Islamic State – Khorasan Province attacked a Shia mosque at Qissa Khwani Bazaar in Peshawar, Khyber Pakhtunkhwa, Pakistan.
 The suicide attack, carried out by an Afghan man who was a long-term resident of Pakistan, killed at least 63 people and injured another 196.
+The Islamist terror group Islamic State – Khorasan Province claimed responsibility for the attack.

 Background

 During the late 20th and early 21st centuries in Pakistan, Islamist and sectarian attacks have been very common, killing thousands of people.
 In 2004, their attacks intensified into an insurgency in the country's northwest.
 Many major attacks have occurred in Peshawar, the capital and largest city of Khyber Pakhtunkhwa, a province in Pakistan that borders Afghanistan, including a market bombing in 2009 that killed at least 117.
 In 2013, an attack on a Shia mosque killed at least 14 people and the suicide bombing of a church killed at least 75.
 Following attacks included a school massacre in 2014 and another attack on a Shia mosque in 2015.
 Peshawar experienced "a relative lull" in the years preceding the 2022 attack, but there was otherwise "a significant increase of violence" along military outposts at the border between Pakistan and Afghanistan in the months before the attack.

 Kucha Risaldar (alternatively romanized Kocha Risaldar, Kucha Risalda) is a predominantly Shiite neighborhood in the old city of Peshawar.
 The main mosque there, the target of the attack, is located in the Qissa Khwani Bazaar.
 It is among the oldest mosques in the area and predates the establishment of Pakistan as a separate state from the British Raj in 1947.